Last Updated on January 17, 2023

 - Easy Setup

 Since homeless persons might not have access to different tools, the tent must be really simple to set up.

 1. Can homeless people live in a tent?

 Yes, of course.
-Homeless tent encampments are pretty common amongst homeless people all around the world.
-It’s true for third-world countries and countries like America, England, Australia.
-It’s better to live in a tent instead of lying on the sidewalk or street.
+Homeless tent encampments are pretty common among homeless people all around the world.
+It’s true for third-world countries and countries like America, England, and Australia.
+Living in a tent is better than lying on the sidewalk or street.

 2. What type of tent is good for homeless people?